Normal modes with boundary dynamics in geophysical fluids: Introduction

 We apply the theory to three geophysical wave problems.
 The first is that of a Boussinesq fluid with a free-surface; we find that the $n$th mode has $n$ internal zeros.
 The second example is that of a rotating Boussinesq fluid with a free-surface where we assume that the stratification suppresses rotational effects in the interior but not at the upper boundary.
 We find that there are two linearly independent modes with $M$ internal zeros, where the integer $M$ depends on the ratio of the Coriolis parameter to the horizontal wavenumber, and that the eigenfunctions have a finite jump discontinuity at the upper boundary.
 The third application is to a quasigeostrophic fluid with a sloping lower boundary.
 We find that modes with an eastward phase speed have a negative norm whereas modes with a westward phase speed have a positive norm (the sign of the norm has implications for the relative phase of a wave and for series expansions).
 Moreover, depending on the propagation direction, there can be two linearly independent modes with no internal zeros.
 For all three examples, we outline the properties of the resulting series expansions and provide the general solution.
 We also consider the time-evolution resulting from a vertically localized perturbation at a dynamically-active boundary; we idealize such a perturbation as a boundary step-function.
 The step-function perturbation induces a time-evolution in which the amplitude of each constituent wave is proportional to the projection of that wave onto the boundary.
-To our knowledge, most of the above results cannot be found in the literature [however, the gravity wave orthogonality relation has been noted before, e.g., \cite{gill_atmosphere-ocean_2003} and \cite{kelly_vertical_2016}].
+To our knowledge, most of the above results cannot be found in the literature [however, the gravity wave orthogonality relation has been noted before, e.g., \cite{gill_atmosphere-ocean_2003} and \cite{kelly_vertical_2016} for the hydrostatic case and \cite{olbers_internal_1986} and \cite{early_fast_2020} for the non-hydrostatic case].
 For instance, we provide the only solution to the initial value problem for Rossby waves over topography in the literature [equation \eqref{qg-time-evolution}].
 Moreover, many of the properties we discuss arise in practical problems in physical oceanography.
-The question of whether the quasigeostrophic baroclinic modes are complete is a controversial one \citep{lapeyre_what_2009,ferrari_distribution_2010,lacasce_surface_2012, scott_assessment_2012,smith_surface-aware_2012,rocha_galerkin_2015}.
 The number of internal zeros of Rossby waves is also a useful quantity in observational physical oceanography [e.g., \cite{clement_vertical_2014} and \cite{de_la_lama_vertical_2016}].
-The issue of the differentiability of the resulting series expansions has been raised in various physical applications \citep{rocha_galerkin_2015,kelly_vertical_2016}.
+In addition, the question of whether the quasigeostrophic baroclinic modes are complete is a controversial one. \cite{lapeyre_what_2009} has suggested that the baroclinic modes are incomplete because they assume a vanishing surface buoyancy anomaly.
+Consequently, \cite{smith_surface-aware_2012} address this issue by deriving an $L^2\oplus \C^2$ basis for quasigeostrophic theory.
+Yet many authors, citing completeness theorems from Sturm-Liouville theory, insist that the baroclinic modes are indeed complete and can represent all quasigeostrophic states \citep{ferrari_distribution_2010,lacasce_surface_2012,rocha_galerkin_2015}.
+This article shows that, by including boundary-confined restoring forces, we obtain a set of modes with additional degrees-of-freedom.
+These degrees-of-freedom manifest in the behaviour of eigenfunction expansions at the boundaries.
 In addition, the distinction between $L^2$ and $L^2\oplus \C^s$ bases that we present here is useful for equilibrium statistical mechanical calculations where one must decompose fluid motion onto a complete set of modes \citep{bouchet_statistical_2012, venaille_catalytic_2012}.